DEC Rainbow

 Connecting an RX50 Floppy Drive to a PC

-The RX50 floppy drive can be connected to a PC.
-You need a 34-way “straight through” cable, terminated by 34-way header plugs.
+To physically connect the RX50 to a PC, you need a 34-way “straight through” cable, terminated by 34-way header plugs.
 If you use the cable “as is”, the RX50 lower drive will work as Drive B, and the RX50 upper drive won’t respond to the PC at all.
 To make both the upper and lower drives work, you need to modify the cable as follows:

 • Mark one connector as “PC End” and the other connector as “RX50 End”